 Eating chocolate is often associated with pleasure and enjoyment.
 Chocolate contains certain chemicals which can improve moods and feelings.
-Using a brain imaging technique known as positron emission tomography (PET) scan, scientists found that chocolate affects the same part of the brain as heroin or morphine.
+Using a brain imaging technique known as PET scan, scientists found that chocolate affects the same part of the brain as heroin or morphine.
 Chocolate has phenylethylamine, which act like amphetamines which are known to affect mood.

 The antioxidants in cocoa powder have also been associated with decreased risk of dementia.

-Chocolate land sounds like a good place to be, but you can have too much of a good thing.
+Chocolate may sound like the perfect cure-all, but as with everything else, you can have too much of a good thing.

 Chocolate is by no means as healthy as fruits or vegetables.
 Chocolate's

 antioxidants are delivered in a high-calorie, high-fat, fiber-free package.
-Here are some of the dangers that lurk when eating too much of a good thing:
+Here are some of other dangers that lurk when eating too much of a good thing:

 When it comes to eating and drinking, moderation is the key.
 Whether you do it for your heart or to improve your mood, a little chocolate goes a long way.
-Here are some smart ideas on how to get some chocolate in your diet:
+Here are some smart ideas on how to enjoy a little chocolate in your diet: